taufiqdp/try-adk/README.md

 # try-adk

-A sample project demonstrating the use of (Google ADK agents)[https://github.com/google/adk-python].
+A sample project demonstrating the use of [Google Agent Development Kit (ADK)](https://github.com/google/adk-python).

 ## Features